Canadian Small Business CRA Compliance Routine

 Four Weeks To Get Your Ducks In A Row

 We're going to build this routine one week at a time.
 About 30 minutes a day, 2-3 hours total per week.
-By October 1st, you'll have a system that runs itself.
+In four weeks, you'll have a system that runs itself.

 The Science of Small Habits